Where we work

 Biosphere Reserve Indawgyi Lake

-The project area comprises the area around Lake Indawygi in the north of Myanmar (Kachin State).
-Lake Indawgyi and the forests of the adjacent mountains have been recognized as a UNESCO Biosphere Reserve since October 2017, which is intended to protect natural resources on the one hand but also to enable sustainable economic development of the local population on the other.
+The project area covers the area around Lake Indawygi in northern Myanmar (Kachin State).
+Lake Indawgyi and the forests of the adjacent mountains have been recognized as a UNESCO Biosphere Reserve since October 2017, which is intended to protect natural resources on the one hand, but also to enable sustainable economic development for the local population.

 Biosphere Reserve Indawgyi Lake